OriHoch/dppctl/README.md

 setting up continuous deployment of 'all' pipelines on commits to master branch of OriHoch/dppctl/examples/customDockerImageAndContinuousDeployment to staging environment of ops repo OriHoch/examples/opsRepo setting up continuous deployment of 'all' pipelines' on published tags of OriHoch/dppctl/examples/customDockerImageAndContinuousDeployment to ops repo OriHoch/examples/opsRepo
 ```

+## Ideal Systems Architecture

+### Dppctl Operator

+A Helm chart that installs a Kubernetes custom resource definition using operator pattern to start / stop pipeline workers and related infra.

+The dppctl operator will act on pipeline resource changes - when a request to run a pipeline is received the operator will deploy relevant pods / deployments using the dppctl pipelines Helm Chart

+### Dppctl Pipelines Infra.

+A Helm chart that starts pipelines and related infrastructure, see [1](https://github.com/OriHoch/datapackage-pipelines-playground/tree/master/charts/pipeline) [2](https://github.com/OriHoch/knesset-data-k8s/tree/master/charts-external/pipelines-jobs)

+### Dppctl Operator Proxy

+An API proxy that forwards requests to the Dppctl operator after validating with auth server

+### Dppctl CLI

+Interacts with the operator

+### Auth Server

+Authentication based on 3rd party OAuth providers (GitHub / Google)